nabilac27/42-get_next_line/docs/README.md

 ## **get_next_line**

 This repository contains my implementation of the **get_next_line** function, which reads and returns a single line from a file descriptor, including the newline character (if present).

-The function is designed to be memory-efficient and can handle any valid file descriptor, such as files and standard input.
+The function is memory-efficient and works with any valid file descriptor, like files or standard input.

-### **Key Concepts**
+## **Key Concepts**

-- **Dynamic Memory Management**: The function dynamically allocates memory as needed and ensures proper management of memory throughout the process, using only the allowed functions: `read`, `malloc`, and `free`.
+- **Dynamic Memory Management**: The function uses only `read`, `malloc`, and `free` to manage memory efficiently.

-- **Efficient Chunk Reading**: The function reads input in chunks of a specified size, determined by `BUFFER_SIZE`.
-It handles multiple file descriptors and edge cases such as reaching the end of a file or reading an empty file.
+- **Efficient Chunk Reading**: It reads data in chunks, defined by `BUFFER_SIZE`, and handles cases like the end of a file or an empty file.

-- **Multiple File Descriptors**: The implementation efficiently manages multiple file descriptors, ensuring that the state for each file descriptor is maintained separately.
+- **Multiple File Descriptors**: Supports multiple file descriptors and keeps track of the state of each one separately.

-### **Bonus: Multiple File Descriptors**
+## **Bonus: Multiple File Descriptors**

-This implementation supports multiple file descriptors.
-It manages the state for each file descriptor independently, allowing the function to handle multiple files at the same time.
+This implementation handles multiple files at once, maintaining the state of each file descriptor independently.
 ---

 ### **Functions Overview**